 ~ from the Educational Policy Institute of California (for the brief, go here)

 ~ from Doing The Right Thing – The Panasonic Foundation's Guide for Effective School Boards

 - Establish and promulgate ownership of the district's vision and values.

 - Articulate expected district results and monitor progress.

-- Create the conditions for achievement of the district's vision, values and expected results through effective use of the five areas of board authority: promulgation of policies; governing the use of community fiscal resources for education; engaging the community in its schools; sustaining an effective board-executive relationship; negotiating and approving contracts.
+- Create the conditions for the achievement of the district's vision, values and expected results through the effective use of the five areas of board authority: the promulgation of policies; governing the use of community fiscal resources for education; engaging the community in its schools; sustaining an effective board-executive relationship; negotiating and approving contracts.